Skid Row/Brush

 Oliver Barry and Jim Hand thought he would not get an offer (despite

-Brush taking on the lead vocal spot.
+Brush and Gary taking on the vocals.
 In his column in Spotlight

 in early October, 1969, Pat Egan reported that Gary Moore had been